hellerve/sbcli/README.md

 autocomplete (note that if there are more than one possibility, you’ll have to hit tab twice).

+Typing `:help` will give you an overview over all the available special cases and give you an overview over what you’ve defined.

 Typing `:h symbol` will enter inspection mode for a symbol.
 Typing `CTRL-D` exits inspection mode.